Skip to Content

 And I don’t know about you, but I’ve dealt with too many people like this, that I almost feel sick every time I meet someone like this for the first time.

-Here’s how, at least according to my experience both as a human and as a coach, you can spot someone who’s rotten on the inside before they ruin your peace, waste your time, or stab you in the back.
+Here’s how, at least according to both my personal and professional experience, you can spot someone who’s toxic, dishonest and malicious before they ruin your peace, waste your time, or stab you in the back.

-Watch how they tell stories.
+So my advice is to watch how they tell stories.
 Is it always someone else’s fault?
 Do they say things that make you second-guess yourself?
-That’s not kindness, it’s control.
+Do they manipulate you into doing or saying things you don’t want to do or say?
+That’s control.

 They want power over your feelings, your decisions, and your reality.
 And once they see you fall for it, they’ll keep doing it until you’re drained.